 1) Establish A Routine

 Establishing a simple daily routine is an essential part of caring for a loved one with Alzheimer's.
 The idea is to make things as easy, familiar, and uncomplicated as possible to avoid frustration for the person with dementia.
-The reason for this is that memory loss can be scary.
-For Alzheimer's patients, the old and familiar can be calming and grounding whereas trying new things can be overwhelming.
+The reason for this is that memory loss can be scary and confusing.
+For Alzheimer's patients, the old and familiar can be calming and grounding, whereas trying new things may be overwhelming.

 In a way, creating a daily routine that is familiar can help with an Alzheimer's patient's short-term memory loss, because the routine is formed around and becomes a part of their long-term memory.
-If the person always woke up early and had coffee during the week and slept in on weekends, keeping that routine can help them retain a more stable sense of time.
+If the person always wakes up early and has coffee during the week and sleeps in on weekends, keeping that routine can help them retain a more stable sense of time.

-Once you establish a routine, it's important to try to keep it the same as much as possible.
+Once you establish a routine, it's important to keep it as consistent as possible.
 Changing the routine can lead to confusion and feelings of anxiety, while also making it hard to settle back down again afterward.
-Of course, unexpected things do come up, so it's important to plan for when they do and try to avoid frequent, unnecessary disruptions in your loved one's daily routine.
+Of course, unexpected things come up, so it's important to plan for when they do and avoid frequent, unnecessary disruptions in your loved one's daily routine.

 2) Be Patient

-If you have recently become a caretaker for a someone with Alzheimer's, one thing that you will notice quickly is that the task requires a lot of patience.
-Doing everyday things will take longer for someone with Alzheimer's, and it's important to allow them to do things at their own pace without becoming impatient.
+If you have recently become a caretaker for someone with Alzheimer's, you will probably notice quickly that the task requires a lot of patience.
+Doing everyday things will often take longer for someone with Alzheimer's, and it's important to allow them to do things at their own pace without becoming impatient.

-In your day to day, this might mean scheduling extra time in-between activities and appointments, so your loved one doesn't feel too rushed.
-Learning to slow down can be hard at first, but it helps when you put yourself in the other person's shoes and understand how scary and different things are for them.
+In your daily life, this might mean scheduling extra time between activities and appointments, so your loved one doesn't feel too rushed.
+Learning to slow down can be hard at first, but it helps when you put yourself in the other person's shoes and understand how different things are for them.

-This can be hard when trying to get things done in public because you might be patient, but other people might not be.
-Since you can't look at a person and automatically tell that they have Alzheimer's, some workers and people you run into throughout the day might not understand why your loved one needs to take their time or behaves a little differently.
+This can be more difficult when trying to get things done in public because although you might be patient, other people may not be.
+Since you can't look at a person and automatically tell that they have Alzheimer's, some people you run into throughout the day might not understand why your loved one needs to take their time or behaves a little differently.

 3) Keep The Person Involved

-Alzheimer's has a big effect on things like memory, behavior, and the ability to care for yourself which is why after a while patients do need full-time care.
-However, if caring for a loved one with Alzheimer's has become your responsibility it's important to allow them to live and make their own choices whenever possible.
+Alzheimer's has a big effect on things like memory, behavior, and the ability to care for yourself, which is why after a while, patients do need full-time care.
+However, if caring for a loved one with Alzheimer's has become your responsibility, allowing them to live and make their own choices whenever possible is important.

 How this looks depends on how far along the illness has progressed.
-Early on it might mean keeping an eye on your loved only interfering when they need it.
-Later, you may be the one structuring most of their days and taking care of their affairs, but you may let them decide things like want to wear and eat, take care of basic household chores and choose what they want to do in their free time.
+In the early stages, it might mean keeping an eye on your loved one and only interfering when they need it.
+Later, you may be the one structuring most of their days and taking care of their affairs, but you may still let them decide things like what to wear and eat, and what they want to do in their free time.

-The reason it's important to keep an Alzheimer's patient active and involved in their own life is that it helps them maintain their dignity and self-esteem while making their days seem as normal as possible.
+The reason it's essential to keep Alzheimer's patients active and involved in their own life is that it helps them maintain their dignity and self-esteem while making their days seem as normal as possible.
 Being told that they can't do anything when so much seems out of their control can make an Alzheimer's patient feel helpless and disconnected.

 4) Know What To Expect

-One of the best things that you can do when you first take on caring for an Alzheimer's patient is a little research.
-It might be hard to take in all the information about the disease, like what is Alzheimer's and how does Alzheimer's kill, but it helps to be prepared.
-Since Alzheimer's is a progressive disease, learning what happens at each stage can get you ready for what's to come and enable you to be better there for the patient.
+One of the most beneficial things that you can do when you first take on caring for an Alzheimer's patient is a little research.
+It might be hard to take in all the information about the disease, like what Alzheimer's is and how it can lead to death, but it can help to be prepared.
+Since Alzheimer's is a progressive disease, learning what happens at each stage can prepare you for what's to come and enable you to be better there for the patient.

-A few reputable websites where you can learn about Alzheimer's, find helplines, and access other great resources are the:
+A few reputable websites where you can learn about Alzheimer's, find helplines, and reach other great resources are: